Stompke/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What problem does the context API help solve?
+- [✅] What problem does the context API help solve?

+    > Context API helps past state down to any child component that is wrapped inside the context.
+No more prop drilling.

-- [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+- [✅] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+    > Store is the setup of React where the data is stored for the whole application

+    > Actions are dispatch calls that you can trigger from events in your components, which send the dispatch type and payload to the reducer.

+    > Reducers are where your initial state is held and modifies your data accoreing to what action is called.

-- [ ] What is the difference between Application state and Component state?
+- [✅] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+    > Application state is state that can be used and modified from anywhere in the application.
+This is good for state data that is used at various components in the app that may not be nested close to eachother.

+    > Component state is staste that is only used and modified in the component that it is created in.
+This is good for onChange handlers for form input fields.

-- [ ] Describe `redux-thunk`, what does it allow us to do?
+- [✅] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+    > redux-thunk makes redux asyncronous.
+It does this in the actions files.

-- [ ] What is your favorite state management system you've learned and this sprint?
+- [✅] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+    > REDUX!!!
+I love redux becuase it allows for state manipulation anywhere in the app.
+Once your get  actions, reducers, and connect figured out, it is pretty simple!
+I dont like redux, becuase there is quite a bit of code to set it all up.
+I like contextAPI for quick and easey state management with less code setup.

 ## Project Set Up